Careers360 Logo

 GATE Atmospheric and Oceanic Sciences Syllabus 2026 (XE-H) PDF

-GATE Atmospheric and Oceanic Sciences Syllabus 2026 (XE-H) - IIT Guwahati has uploaded the GATE 2026 Atmospheric and Oceanic Sciences syllabus on the official website, gate2026.iitg.ac.in.
-Candidates can check the GATE 2026 atmospheric and oceanic science syllabus on this page.
+GATE Atmospheric and Oceanic Sciences Syllabus 2026 (XE-H) - IIT Guwahati has released the GATE 2026 Atmospheric and Oceanic Sciences syllabus on the official website, gate2026.iitg.ac.in.
+GATE Atmospheric and Oceanic Sciences 2026 is a sub-section of the Engineering Sciences paper and can be chosen as an optional paper.
 The GATE 2026 syllabus lists the topics required for the exam.
-Note that the GATE Atmospheric and Oceanic Sciences 2026 is a sub-section of the Engineering Sciences paper and can be chosen as an optional paper by the candidates.
 The GATE exam will be held on February 7, 8, 14 and 15, 2026.
 The GATE XE exam date is February 7, 2026.
 The authority will hold the GATE 2026 exam in online mode.
+Candidates can check the GATE 2026 Atmospheric and Oceanic Science syllabus on this page.
+All students must go through the GATE exam pattern and syllabus to plan their study schedule and strategy.
+GATE 2026 exam aspirants can go through this article for early preparation.

 Direct link to download the GATE 2026 Atmospheric and Oceanic Sciences Syllabus PDF